suryakant14/Password-Strength-Checker/README.md

 ## Output
 Enter a password: password
 Password is too short.
 It should be at least 8 characters.

 Enter a password: password123
 Password should have at least one uppercase letter.

 Enter a password: PASSWORD123
 Password should have at least one lowercase letter.

 Enter a password: Passwordabc
 Password should have at least one digit.

 Enter a password: Password123abc
 Password should have at least one special character.

 Enter a password: password123
 Password is too common.
 Please choose a more unique password.

 Enter a password: abcdefgh
 Password entropy is too low.
 Please choose a more complex password.

+Enter a password: Password123!
+Password cracking time is too short.
+Please choose a longer password.

 Enter a password: Password123!abc
 Password strength is sufficient.

 Enter a password:
 Password is too short.
 It should be at least 8 characters.